-Vera Mantero was invited by Boris Charmatz to be part of “20 Dancers for the 20th Century”, a living archive of the defining choreographic solos of the 20th century, that took place at Tate Modern (London) and at the Paris Opera/Palais Garnier (Paris) in 2015, and at the Staatsoper, in Hannover (Tanzkongress) in June 2016, and will be presented in December at the Museo Reina Sofía (Madrid).
+Vera Mantero was invited by Boris Charmatz to be part of “20 Dancers for the 20th Century”, a living archive of the defining choreographic solos of the 20th century, that took place at Tate Modern (London) and at the Paris Opera/Palais Garnier (Paris) in 2015, and at the Staatsoper, in Hannover (Tanzkongress), and at the Museo Reina Sofía (Madrid), in 2016.

 The Caldeirão Highlanders, exercises in fictional anthropology

 a project conceived by Ana Borralho & João Galante, Vera Mantero, Rita Natálio and Joclécio Azevedo, 2012

 Until the moment when God is destroyed by the extreme exercise of beauty